Geosynchronous/P6-Mobile-Portfolio/README.md

 - **MORE THAN EVER, I REALLY WANT TO KNOW HOW TO USE GITHUB BETTER**
 - Reverting commits or forking would probably have been a lot easier, plus I had to install a recent UDACITY FIX with cut and paste, being able to PULL(?) the change woud be awesome... lot to learn here...

+10:05 PM

+- ^^Timing API STATS**
+- The scolling stats are still intack, less than 1 ms, no surprise, didn't rehash that code
+- The sliding stats to resize the pizzas are back up around 150 ms... right back where we started as the original code for that functtionality has been restated.
+- Too tired right now to redo the resize pizza code, but there are plenty of the 12 simple suggested changes that I can make right now...
+- BTW the TIMELINE GRAPHS for resize pizzas are just as ugly as they were when I first started this project